 Cats and mice are natural predators of birds.

-So, if you have a cat, ensure that it’s never left unsupervised with your parrot, especially at night.
+So, if you have a cat, ensure it’s never left unsupervised with your parrot, especially at night.
 Your parrot knows that cats are predators and will be unable to relax in their presence.

 If you have mice as pets, keep them secured in their cage, especially at night.
 If your parrot detects one while half-sleep, it could panic.